 General emergency procedures are described in the Study Abroad Handbook and PUCV staff are available if difficulties arise.
-You will receive an emergency contact card at orientation; be sure to keep it in your wallet at all times.
+You will receive an emergency contact card at your program group meeting in November; be sure to keep it in your wallet at all times.
 This information is also on the Contact Names and Addresses page of this guide.